Adams Morgan: History

-In the early 1950s, before desegregation, the neighborhood was considered "ritzy".
+In the early 1950s, before desegregation, the neighborhood was considered "ritzy."
 Pursuant to the 1954 Bolling v.
 Sharpe Supreme Court ruling, district schools were desegregated in 1955.
 The Adams-Morgan Community Council, comprising both Adams and Morgan schools and the neighborhoods they served, formed in 1958 to implement progressively this desegregation.
 The boundaries of the neighborhood were drawn through four existing neighborhoods—Washington Heights, Lanier Heights, Kalorama Triangle, and Meridian Hill—naming the resulting area after both schools.

 In 1955, Herbert Haft founded Dart Drug in Adams Morgan.

-In the late 1960s, a group of residents worked with city officials to plan and construct the Marie H. Reed Recreation Center, an elementary school and recreational complex.
-The development was named after the minister and civic leader.
-It features a daycare center, tennis and basketball courts, a solar-heated swimming pool, health clinic, athletic field, and outdoor chess tables.
+In the late 1960s, a group of residents worked with city officials to plan and construct the Marie H. Reed Recreation Center, an elementary school and recreational complex, named after the minister and civic leader.
+In 1967, the Ambassador Theater opened; it closed in 1969.

 After the 1968 Washington, D.C., riots, white flight continued.

-In the 1960s, the neighborhood's attractions included the Avignon Freres bakery and restaurant, which furnished the White House with cakes and pastries, the Café Don restaurant, the Ontario motion picture theater, and the Showboat Lounge jazz nightclub.
-In 1967, the Ambassador Theater opened; it closed in 1969.

 In the 1980s, Hazel Williams operated Hazel's, which featured live blues and jazz, and its soul food offerings made it a favorite of Dizzy Gillespie and Muhammad Ali when they were in Washington, D.C.

 The January 20, 2005 counter-inaugural protest included a march through Adams Morgan.

 From 2010 to 2012, the city reconstructed 18th Street NW, one of the neighborhood's main commercial corridors, with wider sidewalks, more crosswalks and bicycle arrows, resulting in a more pedestrian-friendly thoroughfare.

-In September 2014, the American Planning Association named Adams Morgan one of the nation's "great neighborhoods", citing its intact Victorian rowhouses, murals, international diversity, and pedestrian- and cyclist-friendly streetscape.
+In September 2014, the American Planning Association named Adams Morgan one of the nation's "great neighborhoods," citing its intact Victorian rowhouses, murals, international diversity, and pedestrian- and cyclist-friendly streetscape.
 In 2021, many local businesses attempted to disband the local business improvement district.
 However, they were unsuccessful.